microsoft/coyote/docs/ref/Microsoft.Coyote.Actors.Timers/TimerInfo.md

 Stores information about a timer that can send timeout events to its owner actor.

-Stores information about a timer that can send timeout events to its owner actor.

 ```csharp
 public class TimerInfo : IEquatable<TimerInfo>
 ```